cds-astro/cds-healpix-python/docs/contribute.rst

     source cdshealpix-env/bin/activate

-Install all the python dependencies for contributing:
+Install all the python dependencies and the pre-commits hooks for contributing:

 .. code-block:: bash

     pip install -r <path_to_cloned_repo>/requirements-dev.txt
     pip install -r <path_to_cloned_repo>/requirements-bench.txt
+    pre-commit install

 At this moment you have correctly set up your development environment.
 When you will be done with your developments, remember to deactivate your environment by typing ```deactivate```.